 Because the climate in Phoenix is exceptionally dry most of the year, problems with biting insects are not as common as they are in places that have more rainfall.
-Some of the biting insects in the Phoenix metropolitan area are nuisances, like biting ants and bed bugs.
+Some of the biting bugs in Arizona – particularly in the Phoenix metropolitan area – are nuisances, like biting ants and bed bugs.
 However, a few biting insects that live in the region can cause serious medical problems, especially from toxic spiders to disease-carrying mosquitoes.

 Video of the Day

 Mosquitoes are among the worst biting bugs in Arizona.
 They can be a problem in Phoenix when the weather warms in the spring until temperatures drop, typically in November.
 Stagnant water provides a breeding ground for mosquitoes, something which Phoenix has plenty of after a summer storm.
 Flood irrigation used in citrus orchards or cornfields in the metropolitan area also breed mosquitoes because the water can sit for days.
 The cities in Phoenix area may smog or spray for mosquitoes to control the insects during the summer to reduce the risk of West Nile virus.

 Exterminators include flying ants on their lists of bugs they kill when they treat commercial or residential properties.
 Flying ants have painful, harmless bites.

 Ants are active all year long in the Phoenix area and the ants can bite.
 Bug bites delivered by ants are seldom serious, although the pain is immediate and intense.
 Since freezes in the winter are few, ants thrive all year long.
 The ants in Phoenix live in the soil, although they can invade homes where food is easy to reach, especially dry cat or dog food.